coderamen666/srd-v3.5-md/divine/divine-minions.md

 ## Proxies

 A divine proxy speaks and acts on behalf of the divine being.
-When the demand for a deity's presence is too high, the deity may use proxies.
+When the demand for a deity’s presence is too high, the deity may use proxies.

-Proxies are divine minions invested with a small portion of the deity's power.
+Proxies are divine minions invested with a small portion of the deity’s power.
 A deity may invest 1 rank of its power (reducing its divine rank accordingly) in a single servant for as long as the deity chooses.
 The minion must be physically present for the deity to perform the